VivekAgrawl/food-app-analysis/README.md

 # Food Delivery App Data Analysis
-In this project, you will be working on a real-world dataset of zomato, one of the most used food ordering platforms.
-This project aims on cleaning the dataset, analyze the given dataset, and mining informational quality insights.
+In this project, a real-world dataset from Zomato, one of the most widely used food ordering platforms, was worked on.
+The objective of the project was to clean the dataset, analyze the provided data, and extract insights of informational quality.

 ## Project Description
 This project will help you understand how a real-world database is analyzed using SQL, how to get maximum available insights from the dataset, pre-process the data using python for better upcoming performance, and how a structured query language helps us retrieve useful information from the database.